Trap music is a Love it or Hate it style of Hip-Hop

 While the Ur Examples

-are from different parts of the southern United States, the major players of trap music such as Gucci Mane, Waka Flocka Flame, T.I.
-And Young Jeezy are all from Atlanta, and many newcomers to the genre are also from Atlanta.
-Many Hip-hopheads were against the genre, calling it dumb club music with bonehead lyrics.
-Defenders state that the simplicity is
+are from different parts of the southern United States, the major players of trap music such as Gucci Mane, Waka Flocka Flame, T.I. and Young Jeezy are all from Atlanta, with other contributors to the genre being from Miami, like Trick Daddy, or the 3rd Ward in Louisiana, like TRU.
+Many newcomers to the genre are also from Atlanta, New York, Florida, Louisiana, Texas, the Carolinas and various other cities in the Midwest.
+Artists like UGK and Texas rappers also added to the genre in the early 2000's.
+Many classic Hip-hop heads were against the genre, calling it dumb club music with gratuitous, bonehead lyrics.
+Defenders state that the the "simplicity" is

 Examples of trap rappers include